-8.8 TMP UPDATE SCHEDULE
+9.3 TMP UPDATE SCHEDULE

 The TMP should be updated every five to ten years to allow RVTD to prioritize the future, monitor progress in implementing identified projects, update the future financial outlook and planning, and to verify and update the population, land use, and growth trends used to determine and prioritize service enhancements.
-It is important to check progress since the last TMP and to realign goals, priorities, and projects based on the new "existing" and "future" systems.
+It is important to check progress since the last TMP and to realign five years.
+RVTD and local jurisdictions will determine code modification recommendations, including defining terms such as "major bus stops" and providing better coordination for land use development.
+It is recommended that RVTD work with jurisdictions to set a process for regulating which development applications are reviewed by RVTD, taking into account both existing and future transit routes and bus stops.